RC Cars: Repairing and Rebuilding Shocks in 8 Easy Steps

 Step 1: Removing the Shocks From the Car

-Remove the shocks from the vehicle by removing the screws at top and bottom of each.
-There are two screws per shock, so if you are doing all four shock absorbers, you'll have 8 screws to keep track of.
+Remove the shocks from the vehicle by removing the screws at the top and bottom of each.
+There are two screws per shock, so if you are doing all four shock absorbers, you'll have eight screws to keep track of.

 (This is where that magnetic tray will save you a lot of time and frustration in avoiding a search for dropped miniature screws, and in keeping the springs from rolling off the work table!)

 I recommend removing just one shock absorber at a time, however.
 This is especially true if your car has different front and rear settings, or different side-to-side settings.